DeqingSun/Debug-STM8-with-SDCC-and-VSCode/README.md

 ## how to use this example

-First, you shall modify all absolute paths to tools in Makefile and launch.json.
+First, you shall modify all absolute paths to tools in Makefile and launch.json, also elf path in launch.json.
 These are the path of SDCC, OpenOCD, and STM8_GDB.

 Then in a terminal, run ```make openocd``` to run the debug sercer.
 Keep that terminal open till you wrap up your work.